greg-raven/grus/_posts/2020-04-04-be-fearless-in-defending-america.md

 - Stop illegal immigration by securing our borders and enforcing the laws;
 - Balance the federal budget by slashing the size of government;
 - End pork-barrel spending and the buying of votes in Congress;
-- Eliminate today’s federal tax code and replace it with a new, fair, flat tax;
+- Eliminate today's federal tax code and replace it with a new, fair, flat tax;
 - Free our children and grandchildren from the crushing national debt;
 - Replace Obamacare with a market-driven, patient-centered reform;
 - Take care of our military and our veterans;